On Choosing the Calf or the Lamb

 What We Choose

-And this is what I bring to you today: in our own time, we are also faced with similar choices.
+This is what I bring to you today.
+In our own time, we are also faced with similar choices.
 To allow our anxiety and uncertainty of today to give into a default mode of ourselves acting like people of empire, living in a kind of paralyzed fear; or we choose a different path, one based on building relationships of trust, and following the commitments that have made Friends who we are.

 If we can choose empire, we can also choose to serve a God who is on the side of the marginalized and oppressed.